 CHARLOTTE, N.C. — Cam Johnson is in the best shape of his life.

-You’ve probably heard that offseason story once or twice before, to the point that it’s essentially a bad media stereotype, and while I’m sure that Johnson has spent his fair share of time in the gym this summer, that’s not what I’m referring to.
+You’ve probably heard that offseason story once or twice before, to the point that it’s essentially a bad media stereotype, and while Johnson has certainly spent his fair share of time in the gym this summer, that’s not what the cliche is in referring to.

 Johnson had arthroscopic hip surgery following the end of North Carolina’s 2017-18 season to correct an issue that had been bothering him since high school.